johnwcowan/r7rs-work/WG1BallotMedernach6.md

 clumsiness of actually defining the identifiers in the other library if it is abstract.

-  * '''Options:''' include-library-declarations, export-from, no, undecided
+* **Options:** include-library-declarations, export-from, no, undecided
-  * '''Default:''' no
+* **Default:** no
-  * '''Preferences:''' include-library-declarations, no, undecided, export-from
+* **Preferences:** include-library-declarations, no, undecided, export-from

 Having a simple way to separate interfaces from implementation is nice.

-=== #449 Clarify library loading rules ===
+### #449 Clarify library loading rules

 R7RS currently says:

- Within a program, each imported library is loaded at least once, and, if imported by more than one program or library, may possibly be loaded additional times.
+> Within a program, each imported library is loaded at least once, and,
+> if imported by more than one program or library, may possibly be
+> loaded additional times.

 Richard Kelsey thinks this is too liberal, and proposes:

- Regardless of the number of times that a library is loaded, each program or library that imports bindings from a library will receive bindings from a single loading of that library, regardless of the number of `import` or `cond-expand` forms in which it appears.
+> Regardless of the number of times that a library is loaded, each
+> program or library that imports bindings from a library will receive
+> bindings from a single loading of that library, regardless of the
+> number of `import` or `cond-expand` forms in which it appears.

 Aaron Hsu, however, thinks this is too restrictive, and proposes (backed up by actual R6RS implementations):

- If a library's definitions are referenced in the expanded form of a program or library body, then that library must be loaded before the expanded program or library body is evaluated.
-This rule applies transitively.
+> If a library's definitions are referenced in the expanded form of a
+> program or library body, then that library must be loaded before the
+> expanded program or library body is evaluated.
+This rule applies
+> transitively.

- Similarly, during the expansion of a library, if a syntax keyword imported from a library is needed to expand the library, then the imported library must be visited before the expansion of the importing library.
+> Similarly, during the expansion of a library, if a syntax keyword
+> imported from a library is needed to expand the library, then the
+> imported library must be visited before the expansion of the
+> importing library.

-  * '''Proposals:'''
+* **Proposals:**
-    * '''one:''' Kelsey's proposal
+* **one:** Kelsey's proposal
-    * '''one-or-more:''' current draft
+* **one-or-more:** current draft
-    * '''zero-or-more:''' Hsu's proposal, R6RS status-quo
+* **zero-or-more:** Hsu's proposal, R6RS status-quo
-    * '''zero-or-one:''' Kelsey's proposal with Hsu's relaxation
+* **zero-or-one:** Kelsey's proposal with Hsu's relaxation
-  * '''Options:''' one, one-or-more, zero-or-one, zero-or-more
+* **Options:** one, one-or-more, zero-or-one, zero-or-more
-  * '''Default:''' one-or-more
+* **Default:** one-or-more
-  * '''Preferences:''' undecided
+* **Preferences:** undecided

-== WG1 - Numerics ==
+## WG1 - Numerics

-=== #366 Add (log z b) for logarithm of z to the base b ===
+### #366 Add (log z b) for logarithm of z to the base b

-Coverage for this R6RS feature is currently sparse: only Gauche, Chez, Vicare, Larceny, Ypsilon, Mosh, !IronScheme, KSi, RScheme, Rep support it.
-But it is convenient when working in bases other than ''e'' such as 10, 2, or 16, and it is just a few extra lines of code, since `(log z b)` => `(/ (log z) (log b))` for arbitrary complex numbers ''z, b''.
+Coverage for this R6RS feature is currently sparse: only Gauche, Chez, Vicare, Larceny, Ypsilon, Mosh, IronScheme, KSi, RScheme, Rep support it.
+But it is convenient when working in bases other than *e* such as 10, 2, or 16, and it is just a few extra lines of code, since `(log z b)` => `(/ (log z) (log b))` for arbitrary complex numbers *z, b*.

 Vote `yes` to add the optional second argument from R6RS.

-  * '''Options:''' yes, no, undecided
+* **Options:** yes, no, undecided
-  * '''Default:''' no
+* **Default:** no
-  * '''Preferences:''' no, undecided, yes
+* **Preferences:** no, undecided, yes

-=== #367 Inexact division by exact zero ===
+### #367 Inexact division by exact zero

 Draft 6 says that it's an error for an argument of `/` (other than the first) to be an exact zero.
-R6RS, however, says that it's an error only if ''all'' the arguments are exact.
+R6RS, however, says that it's an error only if *all* the arguments are exact.
 In other words, `(/ 2.0 0)` is an error according to the draft, but in R6RS it returns `+inf.0` (assuming the implementation supports it).
 The proposal is to adopt the R6RS wording.

 Cowan tested `(/ 2.0 0)` in the usual set of Schemes:

 * Racket, Gambit, Chicken (with the numbers egg), Guile, Chibi, Elk, Spark report an error.
- * Gauche, Bigloo, Scheme48/scsh, Kawa, SISC, Chez, SCM, !Ikarus/Vicare, Larceny, Ypsilon, Mosh, !IronScheme, NexJ, STklos, RScheme, BDC, UMB, VX return `+inf.0`.
+* Gauche, Bigloo, Scheme48/scsh, Kawa, SISC, Chez, SCM, Ikarus/Vicare, Larceny, Ypsilon, Mosh, IronScheme, NexJ, STklos, RScheme, BDC, UMB, VX return `+inf.0`.
- * MIT, scsh, Shoe, !TinyScheme, Scheme 7, XLisp, Rep, Schemik, Inlab always report an error when dividing by zero, exact or inexact.
+* MIT, scsh, Shoe, TinyScheme, Scheme 7, XLisp, Rep, Schemik, Inlab always report an error when dividing by zero, exact or inexact.
 * KSi, Scheme 9 produce incorrect results.
- * !SigScheme, Dream, Oaklisp, Owl Lisp don't support inexact numbers.
+* SigScheme, Dream, Oaklisp, Owl Lisp don't support inexact numbers.

 Vote `error` for the current draft semantics that it is an error, `all-error` for the R6RS semantics that it is only an error if all arguments are exact, or `unspecified` to make this case unspecified.

-  * '''Options:''' error, all-error, unspecified, undecided
+* **Options:** error, all-error, unspecified, undecided
-  * '''Default:''' error
+* **Default:** error
-  * '''Preferences:''' error, unspecified, all-error, undecided
+* **Preferences:** error, unspecified, all-error, undecided

-=== #369 Require that - and / allow an arbitrary number of arguments ===
+### #369 Require that - and / allow an arbitrary number of arguments

 R5RS requires that `-` and `/` accept one or two arguments, and labels support for more than two as "optional".
 R6RS requires such support.